sicz/docker-baseimage/README.md

 * `dockerspec` - Dockerspec based on `alpine/latest`
 * `dockerspec/devel` - Dockerspec based on `alpine/devel`

-Use command `make` in project directory:
+Use the command `make` in the project directory:
 ```bash
 make all                          # Build and test all Docker images
 make build-all                    # Build all Docker images